 Visit the Jeju Folk Village and travel back in time to explore Korea’s cultural heritage.

 More than 100 houses make up the 4 villages inside the Jeju Folk Village.
-The property is large and you can spend hours walking around learning about the traditional games that were played as well as how the people of Jeju used to live their lives.
+You can spend hours walking through the mazes and learning about the traditional games that were played.
+It’s a great opportunity to learn more about how the people of Jeju used to live their lives.

 Take a walk along Pyoseon Beach